webuiprovider/fluent/content/_index.md

 hero:
   enabled: true
   position: 1
+  heading: |
-  heading: An End to End <br>  Observability Pipeline
+   An End to End
+   Observability Pipeline
   tag: "Deployed Over One Billion Times"
   subHeading: |
-   Fluent Bit is a super fast, lightweight, and highly scalable logging and metrics processor and\
+   Fluent Bit is a super fast, lightweight, and highly scalable logging and metrics processor and forwarder.
-   forwarder.
 It is the preferred choice for cloud and containerized environments.
   btnText: DOWNLOAD NOW
   btnUrl: "https://docs.fluentbit.io/manual/installation/getting-started-with-fluent-bit"
   version: v1.8.12